 When mushrooms are done add the last teaspoon of olive oil to the pan (if needed) and heat pan for about 45 seconds; then add the eggs, reduce heat to medium, season with Oregano and Spike Seasoning, and let the egg mixture cook about 2 minutes (or until eggs are about half cooked.)
 Then add half the mushrooms, half the green peppers, olives, and half the cubes of cheese, followed by a second layer of mushrooms, green pepper, olives, and cheese.
 Cover the pan and cook 3-4 minutes or until the cheese is fairly melted and the eggs are nearly all set.

 Put the pan under the broiler and broil until the cheese is all melted and nicely browned (about 4 minutes for toaster oven or 1-2 minutes for larger oven broiler.)
 Serve hot.

-This Egg-Crust Breakfast Pizza is made with all low-glycemic ingredients, making it a great choice for any phase of the South Beach Diet.
+This Egg-Crust Breakfast Pizza is made with all low-carb and low-glycemic ingredients, making it a great choice for any phase of the South Beach Diet.
 Be sure to use low-fat cheese if you're making this for South Beach.
 This recipe is also great for other types of low-carb diets, most of which would prefer full-fat cheese.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you're a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.